-Analysing the call centre metrics (number of people attended in one hour)
+- Analyse call centre metrics (eg. number of people attended in one hour)

-Making changes, reviewing, and comparing them against the precious system every day
+- Make changes, review, and compare them against the previous system every day

-7 Benefits of IVR to Upscale Your Brand or Business
+7 Benefits of IVR to boost contact centre performance

-You can easily personalize the complete customer journey from start to the end by using relevant customer data.
-The most efficient way to do this is through IVR.
+You can easily personalize your customer’s journey from start to finish by using relevant customer data and an IVR.
 It has all the data to pre-qualify callers.
-If the call’s purpose is known before, it saves a lot of effort to convince the user that their issues will be resolved.
+And if the call’s purpose is known beforehand, it saves a lot of effort to convince the caller that their issues will be resolved.

 Customers are looking for automation every single day.
 They want to complete the same task in less time.
-The best part is that the call centres have been quick to accept this transition.
-They are now equipped with a well-established IVR service.
-This doesn’t only reduce the total time spent talking to a customer but brings it down to almost zero.
+Call centres have been quick to accept this transition.
+Most are now equipped with a well-established IVR service.
+This doesn’t only reduce the total time spent talking to a call centre agent but can bring it closer to zero.